Below are some frequently asked questions about voting, poll cards, poll stations and taking part in an election.

 Who are my local candidates?

 In the lead up to an election, the candidates will be shown on this website in the 'Notice of Poll' which is a list of the people/parties who are standing and their details.
-You'll find this information, in the lead up to the next election on our election notices page.
+Find out information in the lead up to the next election.

 Can I vote by post or by proxy